codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-app-partner-guidance.md

 - Create a Commercial Agreement with Xero.
 - Comply with the relevant Certification Checkpoints.

-We recommend progressing both the commercial and technical aspects of App Partnership in parallel to avoid unnecessary delays.

-### Commercial Agreement for Ecosystem Partners
+### Commercial Agreement for Ecosystem App Partners

-Xero’s App Store is designed to support the go-to-market efforts of its Apps.
-Xero’s commercial model with its Ecosystem App Partners is a referral revenue share model in which App Partners pay Xero 15% of monthly revenue (exclusding fees) for net sales made through the Xero App store.
+Xero's App Store is designed to support the go-to-market efforts of its Apps.
+Xero's commercial model with its Ecosystem App Partners is a referral revenue share model in which App Partners pay Xero 15% of monthly revenue (excluding fees) for net sales made through the Xero App store.

-These sales are tracked by the Sign Up with Xero flow required by ADD LINK - Xero's Certification checkpoints.
+These sales are tracked by the _Sign Up with Xero_ flow required by Xero's Certification checkpoints (Checkpoint 8).
+For more information about the checkpoints, see [Joining the Xero App Partner Program](/integrations/accounting/xero/xero-app-partner-program).

-When you are ready apply for Xero App Partnership please contact your Codat account team and we will connect you with a relevant contact at Xero so you can create your commercial agreement with Xero.
+When you're ready apply for Xero App Partnership please contact your Codat account team and we'll connect you with a relevant contact at Xero so you can create your commercial agreement with them.

-### Certification Checkpoints for Ecosytem Partners
+### Certification Checkpoints for Ecosystem App Partners

 Ecosystem Partners are required to complete all the mandatory Certification Checkpoints required of App Partners.
-Please read our guide to ADD LINK - Xero's Certification Checkpoints.
+We've broken down the Certification Checkpoints in [Joining the Xero App Partner Program](/integrations/accounting/xero/xero-app-partner-program).

-We suggest completing the checkpoints in the following order for the most efficient implementation:
+For the most efficient implementation, we suggest completing the checkpoints in the following order:

+**Ecosystem App Partners**

 1. Checkpoint 8 - Sign Up with Xero
 2. Checkpoint 7 - Scopes